Best substitutes for sugar

 It matters, what sweeteners you use to substitute sugar, even if you are not doing KETO or low carb.
 Sugars and sweeteners have a Glycemic Index, which indicates how much, and how fast they increase blood glucose (sugar) levels.
 The lower the GI (Glycemic Index), the better.

-Foods that have low GI, release glucose slowly and steadily, that’s what we are aiming to.
+Foods that have low GI, release glucose slowly and steadily, that’s what we are aiming for.
 Foods with high GI, release glucose rapidly, which we want to avoid.

 A rapid rise in blood glucose is followed by a fast crash.
 When you eat sugar or something else high in glycemic index, you get a very fast energy rush.
 Unfortunately, that energy rush will crash as fast as it came.
 The result is low energy, tiredness, and possibly nausea.